 To truly experience the Amazon, we delve deeper into some of its lesser-known tributaries.
-Today, we’ll set off on the Yanayacu and Pucate rivers, keeping an eye out for reclusive species like sloths.
-Later, we’ll visit an area where the pink dolphins of the Amazon are known to feed on fish.
+Today, we’ll set off on the Yanayacu and Pucate rivers, keeping an eye out for sloths, pygmy marmosets, and other reclusive species.
+Later, we’ll visit an area where Amazonian pink dolphins are known to feed on fish.
 Seeing these creatures in their element is a true thrill!
 We’ll embark on additional excursions in the cool of the evening when nocturnal species emerge.
 Tonight we’ll venture to the Tigre River, an offshoot of the Amazon home a wide variety of birdlife, including coots, herons, sea gulls, and intriguing nocturnal birds.

 Get up close with the Kukama tribe and sightseeing Amazon birdlife

 On a pre-dawn Samiria River expedition, our naturalist guide will lead us farther into the rainforest, pointing out the stunning array of wildlife often overlooked by the untrained eye.
 Our area of focus today is renowned for its macaws and toucans, so we’ll keep our eyes trained toward the canopy to catch a glimpse of the colorful wildlife overhead.
 In the afternoon, our guide becomes an interpreter when we visit with the local Kukama community, getting an insider’s look at indigenous Amazon culture and learning about everyday life here.
 Our visit concludes with a stirring singing performance by some local children.
 This evening, we head to Tipishca Lake on another wildlife exploration that will hopefully unveil even more rare species of birds, including the black collared hawk and the pygmy kingfisher.

 Plants, rituals, and healing: inside a shamanic village

 Yanallpa River’s “gallery forest” and the search for caimans

 A new day brings yet another thrilling river experience, as we explore the Yanallpa River and its famous “gallery forest,” named for the unique enclosed environment the jungle creates here.
 Tonight, on the Dorado River, we’ll be on the lookout for caimans, those rare and deadly Amazon alligators.

 Keep an eye out for pink dolphins on the Yarapa, then savor a home-hosted lunch and cooking class